Coinage of India: Vijayanagara Empire (c. 1336–1646 CE)

 The standard coin issued by the Vijayanagara Empire was the gold Pagoda or Varaha of 3.4 g.
 The Varaha was also called the Hon, Gadyana or a Pon and came in the Ghattivaraha, Doddavaraha and Suddhavaraha coin.
 In the gold issue, the different coins came in Varaha, this is used as a reference for the other coins values.
 There were also other units of silver and copper based on their relationship with the Pagodagold.
 Several gold ramatankas (token coins), feature the scene of Rama's incoronation, were also issued in the Vijayanagara Empire.

+Koch Dynasty (c.
+1515–1949 CE)

 Early Mughal Emperors (c.
 1526–1540 CE)

 The Mughal Emperor Babur issued standard Timurid currency coins known as the shahrukhi, named after Shahrukh Mirza, Timur's eldest son.
 The Shahrukhis were essentially thin broad-flanned coins imprinted with the Sunni kalima or credo on its obverse at the center with the names of the first four caliphs around it.
 The reverse had the king's name and titles along with the date in the Hijri era and the name of the minting town.
 Babur's successor Humayun continued the minting of Shahrukhi-styled coins.